 Today follow the coast to Picton, located at the top of the South Island.
 As you leave Kaikoura you'll take in the spectacular shoreline and keep a lookout for native wildlife as you go.
 Stop to view adult fur seals at Ohau Point, and take a short stroll along the oceanside walkway.
 Continuing on, you'll have the ocean on one side and the Kaikoura ranges on the other before traversing the dry hills of Marlborough, New Zealand's largest wine-producing region.
 Visit one of the vineyards surrounding Blenheim for a wine tasting or a gourmet lunch before beginning the final leg of your journey to Picton.

-From the Cook Strait, spectacular views of the Kaikoura Ranges on the South Island can be enjoyed and often dolphins and sea birds are seen.
+The 92 km journey between Picton and Wellington takes around 3 hours and has been described as 'one of the most beautiful ferry rides in the world'.
+Around one hour of the cruise takes you through the Marlborough Sounds.
+This region of bush covered mountains, small islands, crystal clear waters and secluded bays is a true photographic opportunity.
+From the Cook Strait spectacular views of the Kaikoura Ranges on the South Island can be enjoyed and dolphins and many sea birds are often seen.
 After crossing the strait you approach Wellington Harbour and pass many interesting points such as Pencarrow Head on top of which is New Zealand's oldest lighthouse (1859).
-Red Rocks is home to a seal colony and Oterangi Bay is the site which recorded the country's highest ever wind speed of 268 kph (167 mph).
+Red Rocks is home to a seal colony and Oterangi Bay is the site which recorded the countries highest ever wind speed of 268 kph (167 mph).

-Wellington, home to New Zealand’s centre of government has a largely cosmopolitan feel.
-Often referred to as ‘mini Melbourne, this (self-described) windy city is a melting pot of art, culture, food, and fashion.
+Wellington home to New Zealand’s centre of government has a largely cosmopolitan feel.
+Often referred to as ‘mini Melbourne', this (self-described) windy city is a melting pot of art, culture, food, and fashion.
 Quirky laneway bars, underground art shows, and hipster eateries make up its inner-city vibe, while a host of sandy beaches outside the urban bustle bring a cheerful holiday feel.

 Head to Te Papa Museum for a history lesson and a ticket to one of its many international exhibitions or jump aboard the Wellington Cable Car at Lambton Quay - the only running funicular railway in the country.
 For those with an eye for boutique, fashion wander through Cuba St to sample some of the city's best vintage stores.
 Break for coffee at a hipster cafe and be sure to snap a pic outside the ‘Beehive,’ New Zealand’s parliamentary debate chamber.